-- Supports the journal’s ethos, scope, editorial standards, and policies, and is a committed advocate who will represent BMC Emergency Medicine within the scientific community.
+- support the journal’s ethos, scope, editorial standards, and policies, and be a committed advocate who will represent BMC Emergency Medicine within the scientific community;

-- Provides a professional and supportive service to our authors and ensures that manuscripts they are responsible for fulfill the requirements of the Journal and are handled efficiently and appropriately through peer review.
+- provide a professional and supportive service to our authors and ensure that manuscripts they are responsible for fulfil the requirements of the Journal and are handled efficiently and appropriately through peer review.

 Role and responsibilities

-An Associate Editor for BMC Emergency Medicine should be engaged and willing to handle a minimum of two manuscripts per month within their field of expertise.
+An Editorial Board Member for BMC Emergency Medicine should be engaged and willing to handle a minimum of twelve (12) manuscripts per year across a range of topics within their broad field of expertise.